kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I weep at the table.
 - Anthony walks me to my bedroom door that night.

+### Hans

+- I have dinner with Hans one night.
+- I try very hard to be kind and friendly with him.
+- It's obvious he hates me and I will not be able to win him over.
+- *Oh they're really gonna go for you*, he says, when we talk about Hinduism versus Islam and other things.
+- I wonder who the *they* are that he is referring to.
+- Every time I'm going back to my room at night, Hans is waiting outside the approach to the rooms with one or another of the Chinese men.
+- I say hi every time I see him there, late, talking.
+- I remark, *do you stay here all night Hans?*
+- I'm just wondering if he was asked to report on my movements as I had started to turn my phone off regularly.

+### My talk

+- I've been asked to give a talk at the conference and I have prepared one.
+- They do not schedule my talk in and I ask about it.
+- At the last minute, I'm told I have a room and it's on the schedule on the last day.
+- Hans, Anthony, and one other external man come.
+- Because of the external guy, I go ahead or I wouldn't have bothered.
+- Hans starts heckling me immediately, everything I say he has some comment or put down.
+- He knows much more than me about everything.
+- The external guy looks amazed.
+- I finish the talk.
+- I say there is no point in doing the talk but I'm honestly just exhausted by Hans' behavior.

 ### Chess with the Head of IT

 - I play chess at dinner with the Head of IT.